kappter/CharacterCraft/README.markdown

      - Click "Generate Bios" to create short and extended bios.
      - Click "Save Character" to store the character and navigate to the Saved Characters tab.
    - **Compare Characters Tab**:
-     - Select two saved characters and click "Compare" to view commonalities and conflicts.
+     - Select two saved characters, enter or randomize a context (e.g., work, family), and click "Compare" to view commonalities and conflicts.
    - **Trait List Tab**:
      - View existing traits or add new ones by filling out the form and clicking "Add Trait".
    - **Saved Characters Tab**:
      - View saved characters or select one to edit, updating details as needed.
    - **Dark Mode**: Toggle dark mode via the switch in the header.

+## Troubleshooting
+- **Dark Mode Not Working**:
+  - Ensure JavaScript is enabled in your browser.
+  - Clear browser cache (Ctrl+Shift+R) and reload.
+  - Check the Console (F12 > Console) for errors related to `theme-toggle`.
+- **CSS Displaying as Text**:
+  - Verify you’re using a local server (`python -m http.server`) instead of opening `index.html` directly.
+  - Confirm `styles.css` is in the project root and referenced correctly.
+- **CSV Loading Issues**:
+  - Ensure CSV files are in the project root with correct names.
+  - Check Console for fetch errors; use a local server to avoid CORS issues.
+- **Browser Extension Errors** (e.g., `content.js`):
+  - Disable extensions like MindStudio temporarily to reduce console noise.

 ## Development Notes
 - **Tech Stack**:
   - HTML, Tailwind CSS, and JavaScript for the frontend.
   - Inter font (via Google Fonts CDN) for typography.
-  - localStorage for persistent character and theme storage.
+  - LocalStorage for persistent character and theme storage.
   - CSV files for trait data, parsed client-side.
 - **Limitations**:
   - Extended bio length (~1000 words) is approximated via repetition; a future version could use a narrative generator.
   - New traits are stored in-memory and reset on page refresh; a backend could persist them to CSV files.
-  - Randomization lists (names, occupations) are small; expand them for greater variety.
+  - Randomization lists (names, occupations, contexts) are small; expand them for greater variety.
 - **Future Enhancements**:
   - Backend integration for persistent trait storage.
   - Advanced bio generation with unique narratives.